 5675 South Academy Blvd.

 Colorado Springs, CO 80906

 We can accept hand-carried transcripts only if they are in their original, sealed envelopes from the granting college/university.
-To order a CCAF Transcript click here and follow the instructions on the new screen.
+Order a CCAF Transcript .

 Step 7: Apply for the College Opportunity Fund (COF)

 Military members permanently assigned (PCS) to an installation in Colorado and their dependents must register for the College Opportunity Fund (COF).
-You only need to register once but if you don’t you will be personally responsible for paying the tuition portion that COF would have paid.
+You only need to register once, but if you don’t, you will be personally responsible for paying the tuition portion that COF would have paid.
 Remember, you must always authorize the use of your COF funds for your classes each semester/term when you register.
 Military TA will not pay the COF amount of the tuition bill.
-If you do not have a Colorado Drivers License or if you have had a Colorado Drivers License for less than one year, please visit the PPCC Office at the Peterson AFB Education Center to complete a paper copy of the COF application.
-If you have had a Colorado Drivers License longer than one year, you may complete and submit the COF application form online at https://cof.college-assist.org/.
-If you have any questions about COF registration, please send us an email at firstname.lastname@example.org.
+To register for COF, please complete the application form here.
+If you have any questions about COF registration, please send us an email at email@example.com.

-Military members not on PCS orders to Colorado and their dependents are not eligible to receive the Green Form.
+Military members not on PCS orders to Colorado and their family members are not eligible to receive the Military In-State Residency form.
 As a result, they will be charged the non-resident tuition rate.